 Under Queensland Law, if you don’t have a valid Will at the time of your death, you are regarded as “intestate”, and your belongings get distributed following the formula set out in law (in the Succession Act).
 In some cases, your assets can end up with the State, and not with your loved ones.

 A valid Will, properly structured, also means that your estate can be passed onto your beneficiaries in the most flexible and tax-effective way possible.

-Whether your situation is simple or complex, our Cairns based lawyers can explain your Wills and Estate options and help you prepare for the future.
+Whether your situation is simple or complex, our Cairns based wills and estates lawyers can explain your Wills and Estate options and help you prepare for the future.

 While you don’t need a lawyer to prepare a valid Will, it makes good sense to get expert legal advice for this important document, even if your estate is not complex.